Achievements

 2016: Runners up at RoboSub

 From 2015-2020, our team was the best performing Indian AUV team at every RoboSub.
-Our team were the runners-up at RoboSub 2016 among 46 teams from 9 different countries and the best performing Asian AUV team.
+Our team was the runner-up at RoboSub 2016, among 46 teams from 9 different countries.
+We were also the best performing Asian AUV team.

 2017: First team to take 2 AUVs